 Application and Deadlines

 Applications and Pre-screening Materials for the Master of Sacred Music (MSM) and Doctor of Musical Arts (DMA) programs are due on December 15.
 The SMND office will notify applicants by mid-January if they have been selected for an in-person (or virtual in the case of international applicants) audition.
-For 2023, all SMND auditions will be held on a date to be determined.
+For 2023, all SMND auditions will be held on February 9-10, 2023.
 If you are unable to make any of these deadlines, please send an email to email@example.com.
 Fee waivers can be requested and will be considered on a case-by-case basis — please send all requests to the Graduate Studies Coordinator, Christine Trail.
 Please note, for the upcoming academic year, online applications will be available on September 1st.

 The application process for the MSM and DMA includes three steps: